DevPres/c-scripts/opencodebin/readme.md

 # Opencodebin
 Simple script to compose a Docker command to open "opencode" in Docker.

+If not present create a folder `$HOME/.local/share/opencode`, where opencode save session and auth stuff.
+If you pass a configuration path , if the folder is not present it will create it.

 Yes it could be a simple bash file.
 But i want power, so i'm learning C.

 ## Options: